GaloisInc/CASE-AADL-Tutorial/aadl_book/authentication/README.md

 In practice, this means `GC` makes no assumptions about `UAV`'s output, while `UAV` does make assumptions about `GC`'s output.
-The model probably could have been made to work the other way as welln
+The model probably could have been made to work the other way as well.